 There is an ever-changing array of tools and platforms to mine web data.
 Listed below are some software packages that are free, or at least offer a free version, and that are a good place to start.

 This guide also covers scrapping with programming scripts.
 Although scripting methods require coding experience or the willingness to learn, for more in-depth or customized studies, it is often beneficial to learn enough code to use one of these approaches.

 Scraping is only the first step.
 Once you have your data, there will be much cleaning and organizing to do.

 Mining the site only gives you raw information.
 Some scraping software packages come with visualization and analysis tools.
 You can also employ other methods and tools.

 Some ways of visualizing and analyzing your data include: comparing to other online norms, comparing to other social networking site performances, and comparing to offline phenomena.
-For example, you may want to compare networks with quantitative methods, or you may want to compare the content of tweets from two different hashtags with qualitative methods.
+For example, you may want to compare networks with quantitative methods, or you may want to complete content or sentiment analysis of web texts.

-The rest of this guide will introduce you to some of my preferred tools and methods for scraping, visualizing, and analyzing Twitter data.
+The rest of this guide will introduce you to some tools and methods for scraping, visualizing, and analyzing web data.